 It can be easy to let adulthood cramp your imagination when it comes to thinking of fun ways to enjoy the outdoors by yourself or with your significant other.
 And let’s face it: you can only go for so many walks around the block.
 Here is a list of creative outdoor activities for adults.

 Nothing cures that climbing-the-walls feeling quite like a few hours on the trails.
 Not only is hiking a great way to clear your mind, it can also help increase bone density, and lower blood pressure and cholesterol levels.
 And thankfully, you don’t need to live next to Yellowstone or the Grand Canyon to find a path worth taking.
 Services like AllTrails can help you find hiking trails near you, and you can filter by length and difficulty.
+Prepare for your day on the trails with our list of hiking essentials.

 Planting and tending to a garden isn’t just a fulfilling way to enjoy some fresh air.
 Research shows that gardening can help minimize stress, which can ultimately improve your sleep quality.
 What’s more, caring for plants has been shown to reduce feelings of loneliness.